enzopn10/Math-in-Powershell/index.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ## Hypotenuse, Opposite, Adjacent
+#
+# Get the [Hypotenuse, Opposite, Adjacent]
+# with a script in powershell that makes it
+# cooler and better to understand
+#

 ```markdown
 & {
 & {